Glossary

 What Are the PUWER Regulations?

-The abbreviation PUWER stands for Provisions and Use of Work Equipment Regulations 1998.
-The PUWER regulations entail the duty that employers and employees have to ensure that work equipment is safe to operate at all times.
-It applies to all UK businesses that use work equipment on their premises.
-According to the PUWER regulation, health and safety is not only the responsibility of the companies that own the equipment, but also the employees who operate it.
-While PUWER Regs are not laws, it holds a special status under the Health and Safety at Work Act.
-That means employers and employees can follow the guidelines to comply with the law and keep workers safe.
+PUWER stands for the Provisions and Use of Work Equipment Regulations 1998.
+The regulations spell out the duty that employers and employees share: keeping work equipment safe to operate at all times.
+They apply to any UK business that uses work equipment on its premises.
+And the responsibility does not sit with the company alone — under PUWER, the people who actually operate the equipment carry it too.
+The regulations are not laws in their own right, but they hold a special status under the Health and Safety at Work Act.
+Follow the guidelines and you comply with the law while keeping workers safe.

 What Do the PUWER Regulations Cover?

-HSE PUWER Regulations put several requirements on the equipment that is used in a workplace.
-This includes the following:
+HSE PUWER Regulations set several requirements on the equipment used in a workplace:

 - The equipment is suitable for its intended use